 ITE partnerships, and the teachers they teach, know how to #TeachBest

-Initial Teacher Education (ITE) partnerships across England are exceptional, ensuring we produce first-class, committed teachers who provide our country’s children and young people with the best start in life and the greatest opportunities to succeed after school.
+Initial Teacher Education (ITE) partnerships across England are exceptional, ensuring schools produce first-class, committed teachers who provide our country’s children and young people with the best start in life and the greatest opportunities to succeed after school.
 The quality of new teachers entering classrooms has never been better.

-Under these conditions, many ITE providers might decide the teacher training market is unviable and will withdraw.
+Under these recommendations, many ITE providers might decide the teacher training market is unviable and will withdraw.
 Indeed, more than 30 providers have already signalled that they may pull out, taking with them some 10,000 teacher training places a year.
 The new Institute of Teaching, which will provide 1,000 places, will not be able to fill this void, leading to a catastrophic shortage of teachers – a devastating consequence for the country’s teacher pipeline at the worst time imaginable.

 We need the Government to reassess and undertake an evidence-based review in good time that enhances and improves our teacher training system, not diminishes it; and leads to a pipeline of even more great teachers, not fewer.